DoItNowokay/krackHack-lavender/README.md

+# CREATING BLOCKCHAIN FROM SCRATCH
 # Organ Donation Website
-This project is an organ donation website that facilitates the matching of donors and recipients, confirmation handling, digital signature creation, transaction creation, and blockchain integration for organ transplantation.
+This project is an organ donation website that facilitates the matching of donors and recipients, confirmation handling, digital signature creation, transaction creation and transparency, and blockchain integration for organ transplantation.

 # Features
 User Input: Users can input their details including personal information, blood group, and organ donation preferences.